google/WebFundamentals/src/content/en/updates/2018/03/present-web-pages-to-secondary-attached-displays.md

     });

 Showing a presentation display prompt requires a user gesture such as a click on a button.
-So let’s call `presentationRequest.start()` on a button click for instance and wait for the promise to resolve once user has selected a presentation display (.e.g. a secondary attached display in our use case).
+So let’s call `presentationRequest.start()` on a button click and wait for the promise to resolve once the user has selected a presentation display (.e.g. a secondary attached display in our use case).

     function onPresentButtonClick() {
       presentationRequest.start()